-Alsi or flaxseed oil is good for skin glow and hair strength.
-Apply flaxseed oil on your face and leave it on for 10 minutes; it works like a natural cleanser.
+Flax seed oil is good for skin glow and hair strength.
+Apply flax seed oil on your face and leave it on for 10 minutes; it works like a natural cleanser.
 Then wash it off with lukewarm water.
-After that, rub slices of cucumber on your face for moisturising it.
-Massaging with flaxseed oil also keeps the wrinkle away.
+After that, rub slices of cucumber on your face for moisturizing it.
+By giving massage with flax seed oil, you can keep the wrinkle away.

-Likewise, flaxseed or alsi improves the lustre and shine of hair because flax seed is rich in minerals and vitamins especially, Vitamin E which is a super food for hair.
+Likewise, alsi improves the luster and shine of hair because it is rich in minerals and vitamins especially, Vitamin E which is a super food for hair.

 14. Cures Ear Pain:

-Flaxseed or alsi has been used since thousands of years back and is quite safe unless and until you are allergic to it.
-There is no known side effects of it other than the flatulence or bloating (due to its high fibre content) that may occur in starting.
-Flaxseed is rich in fibre, therefore if you are consuming it daily, increase water intake.
+Flax seed or alsi has been used since thousands of years back and is quite safe unless and until you are allergic to it.
+There is no known side effects of it other than the flatulence or bloating (due to its high fiber content) that may occur in starting.
+Flax seed is rich in fiber, therefore if you are consuming it daily, increase water intake.

 If someone has gastrointestinal symptoms, such as- flatulence or bloating- he should start with a small amount (one teaspoon) and gradually increase the quantity up to two to three teaspoons.
 Don’t take more than 30 gm in a day in any case; it may cause chest burning and indigestion.